HenriqueCecconi/odin-recipes/README.md

 # odin-recipies

-A basic website of recipies made to learn and understand HTML
+A simple website with awesome and delicious coffee recipes!
+This is a simple and quick project so I could learn and practice HTML.